NumberHound/web/EconomicsData.md

 [American Factfinder (U.S. Census Bureau)](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml) Database for online source for accessing population, housing, economic and geographic data from the from the U.S. Census, including the Census of Population and Housing and the American Community Survey.

 [CHASS](http://datacentre.chass.utoronto.ca/) -- [Micro Data Surveys](http://sda.chass.utoronto.ca/sdaweb/sda.htm) From the University of Toronto social sciences data center.
 Canadian Labour Force Surveys [here](http://sda.chass.utoronto.ca/sdaweb/html/lfs.htm).

+[CRDC](https://crdcn.org) -- Provides universities, governments and other approved researchers ready access to a vast array of social, economic and health confidential microdata in secure computer facilities located on university campuses across the country.
+You must request this data and there is an approval process.

 [Integrated Public Use Microdata Series (IPUMS)](https://ipums.org/) -- From the Minnesota Population Center.
 Provides census and survey data from around the world integrated across time and space.
 Includes the following: